spacelis/spacelis.github.io/content/post/about-me.md

 During my Ph.D., I studied location information in terms of social media users' trail patterns.
 Most of code I wrote for my study is in **Python**.
 Sometimes I need the power from **Hadoop**/**Spark** for scale up my analysis.

-I love **Scala** and have a great experience of using it in my project [MintSearch](https://github.com/spacelis/mintsearch).
+**Scala** is one of my favourite language and using it in my project [MintSearch](https://github.com/spacelis/mintsearch) and data analysis on Spark is really great.
-Other languages I can speak are Java, SQL, C/C++, JavaScript, HTML/CSS.
+I also speak other languages, for example, Java, SQL, C/C++, JavaScript, HTML/CSS.

+Here are some of my projects:

+ - [**MintSearch**](https://github.com/spacelis/mintsearch): A test bed for graph search by integrating Neo4J and Terrier. //Scala
+ - [**CDRC Data**](https://github.com/ESRC-CDRC/ckan-ckanext-cdrc): A data portal website based on the CKAN serving data sets and metadata held by CDRC. //Python/JavaScript/HTML/CSS
+ - [**Portraitist2**](https://github.com/spacelis/portraitist2): A plot dashboard tool for displaying different types of data interactively based on dc.js.
+[Demo](http://portraitist-dmir.rhcloud.com/) //JavaScript/HTML
+ - [**BakMan**](https://github.com/spacelis/bakman): A file based backup managing helper tool, with which user can select a subset of files by rules. //Python
+ - [**lazylist**](https://github.com/spacelis/lazylist): A toy stream-like structure written in Python trying to mimic the Stream in Scala. //Python
+ - [**lispy**](https://github.com/spacelis/lispy): A toy project of building Lisp interpreter in Python. //Python

+//TODO

-I also developed [CDRC Data](https://data.cdrc.ac.uk), which is a data portal based on [CKAN](https://ckan.org).
+[CDRC Data](https://data.cdrc.ac.uk) is a project for provide a data portal for the data sets and their metadata held by CDRC.
+It is based on [CKAN](https://ckan.org), an open platform for data hosting.
-To customize the CKAN, I developed a plugin which includes various changes to the original CKAN, include a two-phase dataset reviewing procedure.
+To customize the CKAN, I wrote a plugin which includes various modifications to the CKAN, include a two-phase dataset reviewing workflow.
-The whole infrastructure is running within **Docker** containers created from a heavily customized Debian image with initialization scripts.
+The whole infrastructure is running within **Docker** containers created from a heavily customized Debian image with initializing scripts.
-A lot of scripts were written around the Docker containers to support backup/restore, debugging instance building, etc.
+There are also scripts to support backup/restore, debugging instance building, etc. and they were all written around the Docker containers